FOR PARENTS

 Should you wish to visit your student and our program during your personal travels abroad, you are more than welcome to tour your student’s home, enjoy a meal with the program, and experience life in the city.
 While you cannot stay in the house, there are several hotels, hostels, and airbnbs near our campus, and all the locations host a comprehensive train, bus, or cab system should you choose to stay further than walking distance.
 For more information on local attractions, restaurants, and day trips, please see our "Visitors” section of our website.

 When planning your trip to visit your student, please be accommodating to your student’s schedule.
-Students are enrolled in a very rigorous academic program and will not be able to spend unlimited free time with your during your visit.
+Students are enrolled in a rigorous academic program and will not be able to spend unlimited free time with you during your visit.
 Visits during finals and midterms are very strongly discouraged, as are visits before or after our group excursions.
 In your planning, please recognize that many students eagerly desire to accommodate their parents' requests to visit out of loyalty and gratitude.
 As such, they may not always feel they can honestly share their limitations or their level of fatigue.
 Often this results in students feeling pressure to agree to their parents' desires to the detriment of their academic performance or personal well-being.
 To avoid these unintended complications, many parents choose to deviate with their student over winter/summer break after the study abroad experience concludes.

 If you have any questions or would like program assistance planning the best time to visit, please contact the Study Abroad Office (studyabroad@acu.edu) or visit the Visitors section of our website.